gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 First and foremost, GWT is a Java to JavaScript transpiler.
 The basic idea is to use a type-safe and object oriented language to create applications which can ran natively in the browser.
-During development, developers benefit from the existing Java tool chain, powerful IDEs and awesome refactoring abilities.
+During development, developers benefit from the existing Java toolchain, powerful IDEs and awesome refactoring abilities.
 In production the transpiler creates highly optimized and obfuscated JavaScript.

 In 2006, as GWT emerges, things were different.
 JavaScript depends on the browser and Java were in an early state of evolution.
 That's one of the reasons why we have permutations and generators in GWT.
 Also there no third-party-dependencies.
 Everything had to be provided by the framework.
 With GWT 2, a lot of new modules like: editor, uibinder, etc. were added to the SDK.

 Today, things are different.
 Java has evolved.
 New language feature, annotation processors, etc. are state of the art and the gaps of the JavaScript engines in the different browser are no longer a pain point.
 Third party dependencies add a lot of things that GWT does not cover or offer an alternative implementation of existing implementations.

-Also, Google transfers the lead of the GWT project to an Open Source community.
+Also, Google transfers control of the GWT project the Open Source community.

 Looking at the next generation transpiler from Google (J2CL) there are no longer permutations, generators or modules available.
 Today, it is only a transpiler.
 In preparation of using this new transpiler and keeping in mind the huge